monkey-incorporated/.github/profile/README.md

 ## What we are working on
-- AP Computer Science Create task - shitty tik tak toe made by robots
+- AP Computer Science Create task - tik tak toe
 - Nothing